Integrity. Experience. Perseverance.

 Disinheritance isn’t an automatic outcome when you unsuccessfully contest a will.
 However, you risk losing your inheritance if the will includes a no-contest clause.
 This clause specifies that any beneficiary who contests the will and loses shall forfeit their share of the estate.

 No-contest clauses are enforceable in California but with some exceptions.
-For instance, if you have sufficient probable cause or reasonable basis to contest a will containing a no-contest provision, you might still retain your inheritance even if the court rules against you.
+For instance, if you have sufficient probable cause or reasonable basis for contesting a will containing a no-contest provision, you might still retain your inheritance even if the court rules against you.

 Make an informed decision